Learn how to smoke a chuck roast on a Pit Boss pellet grill following our detailed instructions and recipe below!

 What is a Chuck Roast?

-Much like a pork shoulder, or Boston butt, on a hog, a chuck roast is meat cut from the shoulder muscles of a steer, making it one of the best options for smoking pulled beef.
-(Or shredded beef, depending on which term you prefer).
+Much like a pork shoulder, or Boston butt, on a hog, a chuck roast is meat cut from the shoulder muscles of a steer, making it one of the best options for smoking pulled beef (or shredded beef, depending on which term you prefer).

-The seasoning is usually straightforward, as a simple dry rub can bring out all the flavors in the meat, and then a nice long smokey cook on the Pit Boss pellet grill will tenderize it.
+The seasoning is usually straightforward, as a simple dry rub can bring out all the flavors in the meat, and then a nice long smoky cook on the Pit Boss pellet grill will tenderize it.

 Bone-In or Out?